BuraChuhadar/tutankhamungamesite/_posts/2025-11-23-huntermansockets.md

   Your browser does not support the video tag.
 </video>
 <p class="text-sm text-center text-gray-500 mt-2">The final result: fluid hunting animations with hot-swappable gear.</p>

-- Elemental clarity: Fire vs. frost vs. venom attacks use the same swing but emit distinct socket FX, so you read status at a glance.
+- **Visual clarity**: Different arrow types (flint vs. copper) use the same draw animation but show distinct meshes, so you know what you're firing.
-- Responsive tuning: Balance passes on attack speed or knockback propagate through the animation graph automatically, keeping HunterMan aligned with combat math.
+- **Responsive tuning**: Balance passes on draw speed or range propagate through the animation graph automatically, keeping HunterMan aligned with gameplay stats.
-- Future-proofing: When we add dual-wielding or shield tech, we only define new socket payloads instead of duplicating Firewatchman prefabs.
+- **Future-proofing**: When we add new bows or slings, we only define new socket payloads instead of duplicating Firewatchman prefabs.

 ---